faisaltheparttimecoder/tanzu-certificate-exporter/Install.md

 # Open and edit the manifest and provide the values of the env variable.
 vi manifest

+# if you are want use https connection b/w API request make sure you set appropriate value in the manifest for

+SKIP_SSL_VALIDATION: false
+CACERTFILE: "certificate-file-name"

+NOTE: The "certificate-file-name" should be copied and available at the root directory of the app when performing cf push

 # push the app to cloud foundry
 cf push
 ```